ericsonga/APCSAReview/_sources/VariableBasics/declareVars.rst

 .. note ::

    The equal sign here ``=`` doesn't mean the same as it does in a mathematical equation where it implies that the two sides are equal.
 Here it means set the value in the space (box) associated with the name on the left to the value on the right.
 The first line above sets the value in the box called score to 4.
 Also note that the variable has to be on the left side of the ``=`` and the value on the right.
 Switching the two is called **assignment dyslexia**.
-Can you fix the code below so that it compiles and prints the value of score?

 This is an example of *assignment dyslexia*, when the student has put the value on the left and the declaration on the right side.
 Try to fix the following code to compile and run.

 .. activecode:: lcdv3